Tropical Storm Elsa to become hurricane before reaching Florida Gulf Coast | Science-Environment

 Tropical Storm Elsa was expected to strengthen into a hurricane before making landfall on Florida's northern Gulf Coast, the U.S. National Hurricane Center said on Tuesday.
 The center of Elsa was about 155 miles (250 km) south-southwest of Tampa, Florida, and was moving north at around 9 miles per hour (15 km per hour), with maximum sustained winds of 70 mph (110 kph), the NHC said in a late afternoon advisory.
 A storm becomes a hurricane when maximum sustained winds reach 74 mph.

 A hurricane watch was in effect from Egmont Key, in the Tampa Bay region, to the Steinhatchee River some 180 miles north along the Gulf Coast, with Elsa due to make landfall on Wednesday morning.
+Florida Governor Ron DeSantis said landfall was expected between 8 a.m. and 9 a.m.
+ET (1200 and 1300 GMT) around the Tampa Bay area.
 The sky was gray but conditions dry on Tuesday afternoon in Venice Beach, about 70 miles south of Tampa.
 Michelle and Amador Diaz were there from Albuquerque to celebrate their 32nd wedding anniversary and were enjoying a walk along the beach.

 "We're not scared of the storm," Amador Diaz said.
 "I'd rather have this than the sun out."
 After landfall, the storm is forecast to move north-northeastward across the southeast of the United States through Thursday, dropping 2 to 4 inches (5 to 10 cm) of rain across the Florida peninsula.